Unmani199/resnet/README.md

 -- DIAGRAM OF WORKFLOW -- and we're good

 -------------
-Description of Functions in ResNet
+Description of Functions in ResNet  (The first 2 should be together)
 -------------

 ### 1. modified_shannon_div